MS Lunnaya Sonata Review and Specifications

 The ship is currently owned and operated by Infoflot, which operates as both tour operator and travel agency for Russian and international river and ocean cruise deals.

 All cabins are air-conditioned and heated.
-Each stateroom as standard amenities offers individually controlled air-conditioning, refrigerator, phone (intercom), radio, flat TV (satellite reception), en-suite bathroom (WC, shower, wash basin, hairdryer, towels, bath products), opening window (excepting Lower Deck cabins which are with portholes).
-Suites additionally have cabinet, low table with 2 armchairs, double bed, double sofabed (4th person), floor lamps.
+Each stateroom as standard amenities offers individually controlled air-conditioning, refrigerator, phone (intercom), radio, flat TV (satellite reception), en-suite bathroom (WC, shower, washbasin, hairdryer, towels, bath products), opening window (excepting Lower Deck cabins which are with portholes).
+Suites additionally have a cabinet, low table with 2 armchairs, double bed, double sofabed (4th person), floor lamps.

 Cabin TVs show all-Russian channels, as well as recorded films and cartoons, live views (from a camera installed on the bow), ship security channel (instructions in cases of emergency), ship channel (showing itinerary map and current location).

 - (Sun Deck) The solarium is a covered area with outdoor seating (loungers, deckchairs, tables), indoor Theater (Cinema / Silent Disco / Conference Hall / Karaoke Bar / Dance Lounge), Gym (outdoor fitness area with training machines), Mini-golf course (putting green)

 - (Boat Deck) Music Boutique (Main Lounge / Piano Bar), Jazz Restaurant (Bar-Restaurant), Coffee Station

 - (Middle Deck) Cafe Beethoven (Patisserie Bar), Blues Restaurant (Dining Room), Library (Reading Lounge), Boutique (Souvenir Shop)